 At all stages, staff should consider the circumstances and re-refer if necessary.
 The emphasis is on ensuring that the child's best interests come first and where appropriate improve.

-The multi-agency referral form IFD referral form should also be completed for all referrals to children's services
+The multi-agency referral form (Request for Help) should also be completed for all referrals to children's services